sherafatian-amirabbas/BlazorServerWithControllers-PaymentAPI/README.md

 ##### User Story:
 As an API consumer,
-I want to have the provided Credit Card info validated, So that I am aware of either potential errors or the Credit Card type.
+I want to have the provided Credit Card info validated, So that I am aware of either potential errors or the the type of the Credit Card.

 _Acceptance Citeria:_
 The Card Owner has to be provided and it is required.
-The Card Number is required and needs to follow the specified format of that kind.
+The Card Number is required and needs to follow the respective format of that kind.
-The CVC is required and needs to follow the specified format of that kind.
+The CVC is required and needs to follow the respective format of that kind.
 The Issue Date is required and the Credit Card must not be expired.
 The API must recognize and specify the type of the Credit Card in the response.